-There’s a certain feeling that comes from hearing that something you absolutely believed to be true is actually wrong--say, that the '90s were 10 years ago.
+There’s a certain feeling that comes from hearing that something you absolutely believed to be true is actually wrong—say, that the ’90s were 20 years ago.
 That’s how we felt when someone told us that the phrase “another thing coming” was actually “another think coming.”
-Kinda earth-shattering.
-Here are nine other common phrases you might be getting wrong.
+Kinda earth-shattering, don’t you think?
+So of course, we needed to find out more about what else we could possibly be saying incorrectly.
+Here are 11 other common phrases you too, might be getting wrong.

 The wrong way: For all intensive purposes